 What is a Mortgage Valuation and How Does it Work?

-What is a mortgage value report?
+What is a mortgage valuation report?

 How does a mortgage valuation work?